microsoft/vscode-docs/docs/editor/integrated-terminal.md

 ### Configuring profiles

-The recommended way to create a new profile is to run the `kb(workbench.action.terminal.selectDefaultShell)` command and activate the configure button on the right side of the shell to base it on.
+The recommended way to create a new profile is to run the **Terminal: Select Default Profile** command and activate the configure button on the right side of the shell to base it on.
 This will add a new entry to your settings that can be tweaked manually in your `settings.json` file.

 Profiles can be created using either a `path` or a `source`, as well as a set of optional arguments.
 A `source` is available only on Windows and can be used to let VS Code detect the install of either `PowerShell` or `Git Bash`.
 Alternatively a `path` pointing directly to the shell executable can be used.
 Here are some example profile configurations: